mtimmin65/engineering-notebook/README.md

 ### Reflection

 This assignment was helpful because it used some mirroring and filleting techniques.
 This assignment took me about a day to finish.
+I later used mirroring techniques in my robot arm project.

 ## Trucks